Contents of this Article

 Each Hyper-V server has a MAC address range that it uses for generating new dynamic MAC addresses.
 You can also configure this range yourself if you want to.

-I have a two nodes Storage Spaces Direct (S2D) Hyper-Converged cluster, when creating a new VM on one of the nodes, I could not start that virtual machine.
+I have two nodes Storage Spaces Direct (S2D) Hyper-Converged cluster, when creating a new VM on one of the nodes, I could not start that virtual machine.
 The error message is like this:

 [An error occurred while attempting to start the selected virtual machine(s).
 Failed to Power on with Error ‘Attempt to access invalid address.’
 (0x800701E7).
 No available MAC address for ‘Network Adapter’].